AU-R-Programming/Final_Project_Group6/README.md

-# FinalProjectGroup6

 [Package Repository:
 Final\_Project\_Group6](https://github.com/AU-R-Programming/Final_Project_Group6)

+The Package name is “FinalProjectGroup6”.

 Before running our linear regression model, it is necessary to initialize the two input variables:
-`x`: matrix with number of rows representing the number of response (explanatory) variable
+`x`: matrix with number of rows representing the number of predictors (explanatory) variables
-`y`: vector representing the predictions
+`y`: vector representing the response variable

 We are using the `bank.csv` dataset as an example.